Yerrinbool, New South Wales: Facilities

 The Yerrinbool General Store, across the road from the station, closed in 2014.
-Community facilities include a community hall, fire station, an Anzac memorial, sporting field and skate park.
-Located on the northern outskirts of the town, is the Tennessee Orchard, the main crop being apples, and where local fresh produce can be purchased in season.
+Community facilities include a community hall, fire station, public toilets, an Anzac memorial and Yerrinbool Oval, which contains a skate park, soccer field and grassed sports area.
+Located on the northern outskirts of the town is the Tennessee Orchard, the main crop being apples.

-Yerrinbool's sporting field is home-ground for the joint Yerrinbool-Bargo soccer team; the Yerrinbool-Bargo Bushrangers.
+Yerrinbool's sporting field is home ground for the joint Yerrinbool-Bargo soccer team, the Yerrinbool-Bargo Bushrangers.
 The Bushrangers are part of the Highlands Soccer Association and field a team in the Highlands Competition.

-The village is home to the Yerrinbool Bahá’í Centre of Learning, a Haziratu'l-Quds of the Bahá’í Faith, which includes a library, assembly hall, class rooms, meeting rooms, dining hall and a number of small accommodation buildings for use by people using the facilities for Bahá’í studies, for meetings by other organizations, or as a pilgrims' hostel.
+The village is home to the Yerrinbool Bahá’í Centre of Learning, a Haziratu'l-Quds of the Baháʼí Faith, which includes a library, assembly hall, classrooms, meeting rooms, dining hall and a number of small accommodation buildings for people using the facilities for Bahá’í studies, for meetings by other organisations, or as a pilgrims' hostel.
 See Baháʼí Faith in Australia.

 Attractions

-Yerrinbool is distinguished on the Hume Highway as the town which has the "Welcome to the Southern Highlands" sign as it is the first town of the Southern Highlands on the Hume Highway coming from Sydney.
+Yerrinbool is distinguished as the town with the "Welcome to the Southern Highlands" sign, as it is the first town of the Southern Highlands on the Hume Highway coming from Sydney.

-Yerrinbool can also be distinguished by the Tennessee Orchard Sign which has a large round red apple on it.
+Yerrinbool can also be distinguished by the Tennessee Orchard Sign, which has a large, round red apple on it.
 The bright sign can be seen when traveling past the village on the Hume Highway.

 History

-The name Yerrinbool is an Aboriginal word for the Wood Duck — a species which is quite common around the ponds in Yerrinbool.
-The area where Yerrinbool was prior to settlement was known as "Little Forest".
+The name Yerrinbool is an Aboriginal word for the Wood Duck — a common species around the ponds of Yerrinbool.
+Prior to settlement, Yerrinbool was known as "Little Forest".